aricooperdavis/grav-plugin-custom-banner/README.md

 ## Configuration

 ### Note for Cloudflare/CDN Users
 Users of Cloudflare or other cacheing CDNs must enable the "Cloudflare/CDN Fix" option in the plugin configuration.

-This adds a `Cache-Control: private` header to all pages that serve the banner, preventing the banner from being served to users who have dismissed it, or failing to be served to users who have not seen it before.
-There will be a performance penalty associated with this as the CDN will have to request that page from the server every time it is visited, but the CDN should still serve all other assets from its cache.
+This forces the server to add the banner to all (non-excluded) pages, but hides it immediately on pageload if the dismissal cookie is set.
+This may result in the banner flickering on page-load in certain race conditions.

 ### Manual Configuration